HuwRichmond/Object-Relational-Mapping-ORM-E-Commerce-Back-End/README.md

 Application was made based on the following description "Your task is to build the back end for an e-commerce site by modifying starter code.
 You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database."

+The application interacts with MySQL using sequelizer.
+It is designed to simulate how a database can be searched by items and different attributes and how items can be added, deleted and have relationships to other items in the batabase.
+This functionality is demonstrated in the walkthrough video.

 This application is not deployed, so instead there is a link to a walkthrough video that demonstrates its functionality included with the repository.
 A link to the video recording on Google Drive is included below on the Readme and the repository also contains the recording in the "Assets" folder.

 ## User Story